aditidewangan/Visartedworld/README.md

 ## Start Frontend & Backend simultaneously

- 1. Navigate to the root folder i.e.  Kurakoo.git
+ 1. Navigate to the root folder i.e.  Visarted.git

  2. Install the dependencies by running